 Liability Coverage and the Duty to Defend

-The Duty To Defend Is Independent From the Duty To Indemnify
+The Duty to Defend Is Independent From the Duty to Indemnify

 An insurer's duty to defend is broader than its duty to indemnify.
-Generally, your insurer must provide a defense if the allegations in the complaint are covered by the insuring agreement.
+Generally, your insurer must provide a defense if the allegations in the complaint are potentially covered by the policy.
 This is true even if the insurer believes the claim isn't covered due to an exclusion or some other policy provision.
 It must continue to defend you until it can demonstrate that the claim isn't covered.

 For example, suppose a worker of yours (Sandy) is injured on the job and sues your firm for $25,000.
-Your insurer believes that Sandy is your employee and that her claim is excluded via the employers liability exclusion in your policy.
+Your insurer believes that Sandy is your employee and that their claim is excluded via the employer's liability exclusion in your policy.
 You contend that Sandy is an independent contractor so the exclusion doesn't apply.
 Because Sandy's claim might be covered, your insurer must defend you until the matter of Sandy's status has been resolved.

 Insurer's Right to Control Your Defense

-In some cases, your insurer may opt to settle a suit rather than pay the cost of contesting it in court.
-You cannot prevent the settlement even if you disagree with the insurer's decision.
-Your insurer has control over your defense so it can settle a claim without your consent.
+If your insurer opts to settle a suit rather than contesting it in court, you can't prevent the settlement even if you disagree with the insurer's decision.
+Your insurer has the right to settle a claim without your consent.

-Defense Costs Not Subject To Limits
+Are Defense Costs Subject to Limits?

 Declaratory Judgment or Reservation of Rights

 If you and your insurer disagree about some aspect of your insurance policy, such as your insurer's obligation to defend you, either party may request a declaratory judgment.
 A declaratory judgment is a decision by a court regarding the matter of dispute.
 The court's decision is binding on you and the insurer.